Pka-Miles48/CPW204---Art-Gallery/README.md

 experience with source control and TypeScript.

 ## Live website
-Check out the live website, which is hosted by [GitHub Pages](https://pka-miles48.github.io/CPW204---Art-Gallery/)
+Check out the live website, which is hosted by [live website](https://pka-miles48.github.io/CPW204---Art-Gallery/)

 ## Getting Started